 - Shared Lesson (1 hour)– 2 people – £20

 - Shared Lesson (1 hour) – 3-4 people – £16

 - Cake Club (1 hour lesson, cuppa and cake!)
 Wednesday mornings – £15

-Outside clinics: Kelly is available for external clinics with 4 or more lessons at the above rate if distance is under 20 miles.
+Outside clinics: Kelly is available for external clinics with 4 or more lessons at £40 per lesson.